player-ui/rules_player/docs/ios.md

 assemble_pod(<a href="#assemble_pod-name">name</a>, <a href="#assemble_pod-podspec">podspec</a>, <a href="#assemble_pod-srcs">srcs</a>, <a href="#assemble_pod-data">data</a>)
 </pre>

-Assemble a zip file for a podspec and related sources
+Assemble a zip file for a podspec and related sources.

+> [!WARNING]
+> This function is deprecated and will be removed in v3.
+Use `assemble_ios_release` instead.

 **PARAMETERS**